FranklinLu111/Lab_instruments/README.md

-# EEMS_instruments
+# Lab_instruments

-A python library that wraps up the GPIB commands for EEMS lab instruments
+A python library that wraps up the GPIB commands for lab instruments

 Supported instruments: